daryllchu/agentic-ai-baseline/demo-starter/docs/idea.md

 ## Notes, considerations and constraints

 We need it fast.
 Focus on MVP.
 We need to launch this in 4 weeks.
+Other features can be added later after MVP launch.

+For this project now, do not include non-MVP specs.